How to Open an Imaging Center: Requirements & Costs

 Key Takeaways

-Opening an imaging center requires approximately $1.5–3 million in initial investment, with MRI machines representing the largest equipment expense.
+• Opening an imaging center requires approximately $1.5 to 3 million in initial investment, with MRI machines representing the largest equipment expense at $1.2 to 2.2 million for 1.5T to 3T systems.

-Legal requirements vary by state but typically include facility licensing, accreditation from organizations like ACR or IAC, proper physician oversight, and comprehensive HIPAA compliance systems.
+• Legal requirements vary by state but typically include facility licensing, accreditation from organizations like ACR or IAC, qualified physician oversight from a radiologist medical director, and full HIPAA compliance systems.

-In many states, non-physicians can own imaging centers, but all centers require qualified medical direction from radiologists, regardless of ownership structure.
+• In many states, non-physicians can own imaging centers, but all centers require qualified medical direction from radiologists regardless of ownership structure, with Certificate of Need programs adding complexity in states like New York, California, and Florida.

 ContrastConnect: Virtual Contrast Supervision That Never Misses